HitikNagpure/Arduino-ESP/README.md

 # GitArduino
-This is a repo for all the codes i've used in Mini/Major projects on Arduino.
+This is a repo for all the codes i've used in Mini/Major projects on Arduino/ESP32.